 PFOF is popular in many countries and has even become the main source of revenue for some brokers.
 For instance, Robinhood reportedly obtains about 80 percent of its revenue from PFOF.
 But some worry that brokers may be incentivised to sell their customers’ orders to the highest bidder, rather than getting the best deal for their clients.

-In fact, PFOF is prohibited in the United Kingdom, where it’s been outlawed since 2012, as well as in Canada and Australia.
+In fact, PFOF is prohibited in the United Kingdom, where it’s been outlawed since 2012, Australia and Singapore, and is heavily restricted in Canada.
 It’s currently under review in the European Union, with certain lawmakers calling for a total clampdown on the practice.
 And in the United States, the Securities and Exchange Commission is looking into regulating PFOF, with chair Gary Gensler previously disclosing that an outright ban was on the table (though this appears to have been put off for now).

 What makes market makers tick?